 Visitors and Guest Professors

 PIANIST EDISON QUINTANA was invited to The Catholic University of America as a Visiting Professor March 15-26, 1999.
-His activities were presented by the Latin American Center for Graduate Studies in Music and the Piano Department, Benjamin T. Rome School of Music.
+His activities were presented by the Latin American Center for Graduate Studies in Music and the Piano Department, Departments of Music.
 Maestro Quintana's visit to The Catholic University of America was sponsored by la Coordinación Nacional de Música del Instituto Nacional de Bellas Artes (INBA); la Dirección de Música de la Universidad Nacional Autónoma de México (UNAM); la Dirreción General de Cooperación Educativa y Cultural de la Secretaría de Relaciones Exteriores, Mexico; The Graduate Student Association of The Catholic University of America.

 Edison Quitana was born in Uruguay and completed his early piano studies with Hugo Balzo.
 He later obtained scholarships to study in la Academia Musicescu in Romania and also studied with Arturo Benedetti Michelangeli and Guido Agosti in Italy.
 In 1966, he was a prize recipient in the International Competition of Leeds, England and in 1970 took first prize in the International Beethoven Competition in Mendoza, Argentina.
 In Uruguay, he was Director o f the Conservatorio Municipal de la Ciudad de Maldonado.
 He also received first prizes in competitions organized by the Servicio Oficial de Difusión Radioeléctrica (SODRE) and was scholarship recipient of the Juventudes Musicales del Uruguay and UNESCO.
 He is the founder of the Filarmónica de las Américas and pianist and arranger for the Conjunto Camerata Punta del Este.
 In 1981, he was prize winner in the International Competition of Mexican Music convened by the Coordinación Nacional de Música del Instituto Nacional de Bellas Artes (INBA) and the Fondo Nacional para las Artes (FONAPAS).
 He was the first pianist to be invited back to Uruguay in 1985 upon the return of democracy to that country.
 In 1987 he made his debut in the Teatro Colón in Buenos Aires.
 In 1996, he was awarded a performance scholarship from the Fondo Nacional para la Cultura y las Artes (FONCA), Mexico.
 His most important recordings include the entire piano works of Manuel de Elías, Rodolfo Halffter, Felipe Villanueva, a recording dedicated to children, and one of tangos.
 In addition to the Latin American repertoire, he has performed the complete keyboard works of George Gershwin and all the Beethoven piano sonatas.
 He is currently preparing a compact disc dedicated to the piano music of Manuel Ponce.
 He recorded for the first time the Piano Concerto of Hermilo Hernández and premiered the Piano Concerto of Héctor Quintanar.
 He has completed a series of recordings of Latin American and Spanish music in duet with cellist Carlos Prieto.
 He has also premiered concertos of Britten, Albéniz, Prokofiev, and Bolling.
 Prokofiev's Fourth Piano Concerto received its Latin American premiere with Maestro Quintana as soloist.
 In September 1998 he made his debut in the Teatro Miguel Ángel Asturias de Guatemala, performing the Tchaikovsky First Piano Concerto with the National Symphony Orchestra of that country.
 He has traveled throughout the Americas and Europe as a chamber musician, recitalist, and soloist.
 He is presently concert artist with the Coordinación Nacional de Música del Instituto Nacional de Bellas Artes (INBA) and the Dirección de Música de la Universidad Nacional Autónoma de México (UNAM), institutions sponsoring his visit to The Catholic University of America.
 In addition, his travel has been sponsored by the Dirección General de Cooperación Educativa y Cultural de la Secretaría de Relaciones Exteriores, the government institution in Mexico dedicated to cultural exchanges and cooperative educational endeavors.
 In the Fall of 1998 the Center received three distinguished guests from Ecuador: Maestro Luciano Carrera, Executive Director of the Conservatorio Nacional de Música in Quito, who also donated several of his original works to the Center's library; Lic.
 Washington Granja, Minister of Education and Culture; and Professor Efrén Rojas Ludeña of the Conservatorio José M. Rodriguez in Cuenca.

 PROFESSOR GRACELA CLARA RASINI (Argentina) was invited to The Catholic University of America as Visiting Professor during the month of January, 1999 to lecture and to do research in the Center.
 She presented a lecture in homage to the Argentinian composer and pedagogue ROBERTO CAAMAÑO (1923-1993), specifically on his Piano Quintet, Opus 25 and Concerto for Harp and Small Orchestra, Opus 31.
-This lecture was offered in collaboration between the Latin American Center for Graduate Studies in Music and the Composition Seminar, Dr. Steven Strunk, Professor, at the Latin American Center for Graduate Studies in Music of the Benjamin T. Rome School of Music on the campus of The Catholic University of America.
+This lecture was offered in collaboration between the Latin American Center for Graduate Studies in Music and the Composition Seminar, Dr. Steven Strunk, Professor, at the Latin American Center for Graduate Studies in Music of the Departments of Music on the campus of The Catholic University of America.